isabella232/advertising-cloud.en/help/dsp/reports/report-settings.md

 >
 >You can't change the destination type once you save the report.

-**[!UICONTROL Destination Name]:** (S3, sFTP, FTP, and FTP SSL destination types only) The name(s) of the report destination to which the custom report will be sent.
+**[!UICONTROL Destination Name]:** (S3, FTP, sFTP, and FTP SSL destination types only) The names of the report destinations to which the custom report will be sent.

-For destination types apart from email (S3, sFTP, FTP, or FTP SSL), multiple locations of the same type can be added to which to send completed reports by one of the following two ways:

-1. Adding pre-created Report Destinations:
-   Based on the selected destination type, report destinations previously created will be seen in the dropdown and available for selection.
-For more information, please refer Report Destinations.
-1. Adding new Report Destinations:
-* Click on 'Add New Destination' (original browser tab)
+* To specify an existing destination, select a destination name from the list.
+You can select multiple destination names separately.

-* A new tab will open with a form to create a new destination.
-Fill in the required details.
+* To create a new destination:

-* Navigate back to the original browser tab.
-Click on 'Refresh Destination Names'
-* The newly added destination can now be seen in the dropdown and available for selection
+  1. Click **Add New Destination**.

+  1. Enter the [report destination settings](/help/dsp/reports/report-destinations/report-destination-settings.md), and click **Save**.

+  1. Back in the report settings, click **Refresh Destination Names.**

+      The new destination is now available from the list of existing destinations, and you can optionally add it to the report.

 **[!UICONTROL Frequency]:** How often to send the report: *[!UICONTROL Once]*, *[!UICONTROL Daily]*, *[!UICONTROL Weekly]*, or *[!UICONTROL Monthly]*.